ajlinhard/byte-size-docs/AWS/Glue/Glue_Overview.md

 - You operate in a multi-cloud environment
 - Development agility and iteration speed are priorities

+**Cost optimization scenarios** include replacing expensive traditional ETL tools with pay-per-use serverless processing. **Rapid prototyping** benefits from Glue's quick setup and built-in transformations. **Hybrid cloud strategies** leverage Glue's ability to connect on-premises and cloud data sources.
+The choice to use AWS Glue depends on your specific requirements for scalability, cost, operational complexity, and integration needs within the AWS ecosystem.
 ---
 # AWS Glue Connection Types